-Water broken: If you believe that the doe's water has broken and a kid doesn't appear immediately, put on disposable gloves, apply obstetrical jelly, insert two or three fingers into the vulva, trying to move your fingers through a hopefully dilated cervix, and carefully feel for an intact placental sac.
+Water broken: If you believe that the doe's water has broken and a kid doesn't appear immediately, put on disposable gloves, apply obstetrical jelly, insert two or three fingers into the vagina, trying to move your fingers through a hopefully dilated cervix, and carefully feel for an intact placental sac.
 If the cervix is open and the sac is intact, do not break it.
 If the cervix has not dilated, you won't be able to reach the placental sac.
 If the cervix has dilated, the doe is pushing, the kid is not coming out, but the placental sac has broken, then pull the kid, using the techniques described in this article.
 The kid must come out quickly or it will drown in placental fluid.
 Do not wait for a struggling doe to push a difficult birth out if the placental sac has broken.

 Pulling kids: If you do get through the cervix and into the uterus, carefully use your fingers to search for the kid's two front feet and head.
 Both front feet should come out at the same time and the head should be facing forward between the front legs.
 If in doubt about the condition of the kid, find and gently put your finger in its mouth; a live kid will suck your fingertip.
 Making sure you are reaching the legs of a single kid and not the legs of two different kids, position the head between the two front legs, grab both front legs (preferably above the first joint to cause less stress and provide a better grip), and gently but firmly and smoothly pull.
 Do not pull straight out; pull slightly downward, following the angle of the birth canal.
 Sometimes it is necessary to loop the ends of a heavy-duty (athletic) shoestring around the kid's front legs and use the shoestring to pull the kid out.

 If the head is bent backwards, the kid's neck is going to break and the dam's uterus will likely tear, so push the kid back inside and re-position the head between the front legs before pulling.
-If the kid is turned on it side or in any other improper position, push it back inside and manually manipulate the body until positioning is correct.
+If the kid is turned on its side or in any other improper position, push it back inside and manually manipulate the body until positioning is correct.
 Occasionally the rear legs may be coming out first.
 This is ok and should be an easy pull, but the kid is likely to have respiratory distress from fluid in its lungs.
 Pulling the first kid is sometimes enough to allow the doe to deliver the remaining kids on her own.
 Whether you pull the rest of the kids or let her deliver them is a decision you have to make based upon both the kid's and the dam's conditions.

 Teats and udder: Check the doe's teats to make sure that they are not sealed and that she has free-flowing colostrum (no mastitis or congested udder).
 If the teats have seals over them, use a clean fingernail to gently remove them so that the newborns can nurse.
 For most does, sealed teats are easily opened by newborns' sucking them.
 For weak kids, the seals need to be removed.
-Sucking takes energy that weak kids don't possess.
+Sucking takes energy that weak kids don't have.
 Check for good colostrum flow from both teat orifices.
 Feel the udder for hot or cold indications of mastitis, congested udder, or dead udder.
 Do not rely on visual examination.
 Touch the udder with your hands.

-Cleaning & Feeding: If the kid's condition is stable and after completing all of the steps outlined above, place it on the ground near the doe in the location where her water broke and stand back.
+Cleaning and feeding: If the kid's condition is stable and after completing all of the steps outlined above, place it on the ground near the doe in the location where her water broke and stand back.
 The dam should be allowed to clean and feed her kid.
 Watch from a reasonable distance to make sure that she is able and willing to care for the kid and give birth to additional kids without assistance.
 Some does don't feed their kids until all are born and the placenta has come out.
 Be watchful but don't be too alarmed if she cleans but doesn't nurse her kids until she has delivered all of them and passed (and sometimes eaten) the afterbirth.
 Healthy newborns can live for a couple of hours without colostrum if weather conditions are good, but they get weak fast.
 Weak, cold, and/or stressed kids need immediate assistance.
 Take into account the dam, the kids, and weather conditions, then use common sense in determining what action to take.

 Bonding: Bonding problems can occur if the doe is moved too quickly from the location where she gave birth or if she gave birth in over-crowded conditions.
 If conditions permit, do not move the doe and her kids until she has kidded, cleaned, and fed colostrum to her newborns.
-If moved, some dams will return to that site even in a bad storm.
+If moved, some dams will return to that site even in bad weather.
 Smell and sound are major factors in bonding with and being able to identify her kids.
 If the site is unsafe, either weather- or predator-wise, or confusion exists because more than one doe kidded in the same place, then put the doe, her kids, and the afterbirth in (at minimum) a five-foot-by-five-foot bonding pen and make sure that she feeds them.
 Put clean hay or straw in the pen for bedding.
 Do not use wood shavings, because they get into the kid's mucous membranes (causing breathing problems) and stick to the wet kid, making it difficult for the dam to clean her newborns.
 Provide the doe with a bucket of water; cleaning kids takes a lot of saliva.
 (If the weather is cold or the birth was stressful, lace warm water with molasses for quick energy after she has finished cleaning the kids).
 Don't use a deep bucket, because kids can drown.
 Make a water-bucket stand or hanger that keeps a bucket of water available to the doe but unreachable by the newborns.
 Starving kids will drink water to keep their bellies full and then die.
 The doe should be provided with clean water during birthing and fresh grass hay and pelleted feed after she has cleaned and fed her newborns.

 Eating the placenta ("afterbirth"): It is normal for the doe to eat all or part of her afterbirth during the birthing process -- sometimes before she feeds them.
 Do not throw away the placental material until she has had this opportunity.
-Consuming the afterbirth assists in milk let-down and production.
+Consuming the afterbirth assists in milk let-down and milk production.
 If she kicks dirt over it or ignores it, she is likely through with it.
 Handle placental material using disposable gloves.
 Some diseases, especially abortion illnesses, are transmitted through contact with afterbirth and may be zoonotic (transmissible to humans).
 Remove discarded placental material to avoid attracting predators and insects.
 Ants will attack a kid's mucous membranes and eyes.
 Keep birthing/bonding areas ant free.
 Read insecticide labels for safety of use around livestock.

-Teat flow & nursing: During the first 24 hours of the kid's life, check colostrum flow in the dam's teats.
+Teat flow and nursing: During the first 24 hours of the kid's life, check colostrum flow in the dam's teats.
 Some teats have small orifices that restrict milk flow.
 Mastitis and congested udder can occur at any time.
 Make sure the kids are nursing both teats.
 Kids tend to stick with the first teat they nursed.
 This can result in a lopsided udder and inadequate milk if they are all sucking the same side.